jupyter/jupyter/docs/source/contrib_guide_blog.rst

 Posts Updates
 ~~~~~~~~~~~~~

-People that are subscribe to the blog might receive notification at every
-update of the post that is made.
-So use updates and fixes parsimoniously.
+Blog subscribers may receive notification at every update.
+So use updates and
+fixes parsimoniously.
 It is OK to wait a few hours to fix a typo.